facebookresearch/EgoTV/README.md

 $ python layouts/precompute_layout_locations.py
 ```

+Alternatively, the pre-built layouts can be downloaded from <https://www.dropbox.com/s/11cvvvcm4v7c5xg/layouts.zip?dl=0> and saved to the path alfred/gen/layouts/

+### Download pddl files for tasks:
+The pddl task files can be downloaded from <https://www.dropbox.com/s/yd50ruzqasq6idm/domains.zip?dl=0> and saved to the path alfred/gen/planner/domains/

 ### Define new goals and generate data corresponding to those goals

 * Define the goal conditions in [alfred/gen/goal_library.py](https://github.com/facebookresearch/EgoTV/blob/main/alfred/gen/goal_library.py)